ballerina-guides/ai-samples/multimodal_insuarance_claim_analyzer/README.md

 ### **Option 2: Use Your Own LLM Keys**

-For development and production, it's recommended to use your own LLM API keys.
-You can use a model provider from a specific `ballerinax/ai.<provider>` package (e.g., `ballerinax/ai.openai`, `ballerinax/ai.azure`, etc.).
+You can use your own LLM keys with a model provider from the relevant `ballerinax/ai.<provider>` package (e.g., `ballerinax/ai.openai`, `ballerinax/ai.azure`, etc.).

-The following example shows how to modify the code to use the OpenAI provider.
+For example, you can use an Open AI model as follows.

 #### 1\.
 Modify the Code